Can information technology function as assistive technology?

-- A PDA or smart phone used by a person with a memory impairment to remind her of scheduled events.
-In this case, the information technology (the PDA or smart phone) functions as a memory prosthetic (AT) to improve the functional capabilities of the person with a cognitive disabiity.
+- A smart phone used by a person with a memory impairment to remind her of scheduled events.
+In this case, the information technology (the smart phone) functions as a memory prosthetic (AT) to improve the functional capabilities of the person with a cognitive disability.

-- A web version of a book used by a person with limited use of his hands and arms as an alternative to the printed version because he is unable to turn the pages of a printed book.
+- An e-book used by a person with limited use of his hands and arms as an alternative to the printed version because he is unable to turn the pages of a printed book.